jefferywmoore/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

     - LTE and WiMAX are common transmission systems
 - 5G
     - 5G uses higher frequencies than previous tech, allowing for higher transmission speeds — up to 10 Gbps, but at reduced distances
-    - Orgs need to enforce secsurity requirements on 5G
+    - Orgs need to enforce security requirements on 5G
 - Security issues with wireless:
     - provider network (voice or data) is not necessarily secure
     - your cell phone can be intercepted